rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Let’s jump into Rust by working through a hands-on project together!
 This chapter introduces you to a few common Rust concepts by showing you how to use them in a real program.
 You’ll learn about `let`, `match`, methods, associated functions, using external crates, and more!
-The following chapters will explore these ideas in more detail.
+In the following chapters, we’ll explore these ideas in more detail.
 In this chapter, you’ll practice the fundamentals.

 We’ll implement a classic beginner programming problem: a guessing game.
 Here’s how it works: the program will generate a random integer between 1 and 100.
 It